 Our individual needs can vary greatly throughout our lifetime and can be impacted by many factors, including any existing health conditions or medications.
 For example, older adults may have a difficult time naturally getting sufficient amounts of vitamins such as B-12, vitamin D, and calcium.

 For example, folate (or folic acid) supplementation is generally considered important for pregnant women.
 According to the CDC, folic acid can be important in helping to prevent some birth defects (such as spina bifida).
 They state that women need about 400 mcg of folic acid every day.
 This supplement is suggested for women of childbearing age, but may not be as important for people who are not of childbearing age.

 As a general rule, it's good practice to consult your physician for advice before you take multivitamins.
 They can usually recommend what nutrients you may need and help you choose a suitable multivitamin supplement for you.
 It might be a good idea to check the amounts of each of the nutrients advertised on the label so that you can be sure that the multivitamin will meet your needs.

 4. IT DOESN'T MATTER WHAT TIME YOU TAKE YOUR MULTIVITAMIN

 Although there is technically no exact right or wrong time to take your multivitamin, there are some general guidelines that will help you to get the most benefit.

-Generally speaking, taking your vitamin each day, around the same time earlier in the day, and after a meal is usually recommended.
-It’s best to avoid taking a multivitamin on an empty stomach, as this could be harsh on your digestive system or even cause the vitamin to pass through your system too quickly.
+It is also usually recommended to take a multivitamin after a meal.
+It’s best to avoid taking it on an empty stomach, as this could be harsh on your digestive system or even cause the multivitamin to pass through your system too quickly.